|Nutritional Guidelines (per serving)|

 Remove from processor and scoop into a small bowl.
 Stir in parsley.

 Serve immediately, or store in the refrigerator for up to a week in an airtight container.

-Tarator sauce (also referred to simply as tahini sauce) can be served with a wide array of dishes, from steamed vegetables such as broccoli, cauliflower, and artichokes to Middle Eastern specialties like falafel and kofta.
-Tarator is also the perfect dipping sauce for Turkish fried mussels and Turkish fried "cigarette" pastries and is an ideal accompaniment for spiced fried fish, pita sandwiches, and a meze platter.
+- Tarator sauce (also referred to simply as tahini sauce) can be served with a wide array of dishes, from steamed vegetables to Middle Eastern specialties like falafel and kofta.
+Tarator is also the perfect dipping sauce for Turkish fried mussels and is an ideal accompaniment for spiced fried fish, pita sandwiches, and a meze platter.

-In Turkey, tarator sauce actually refers to a mixture including walnuts instead of sesame seeds.
-The recipe calls for bread that has been soaked in water and can feature other nuts, such as pine nuts; garlic and lemon juice are still important ingredients.
+- In Turkey, tarator sauce actually refers to a mixture including walnuts instead of sesame seeds.
+The recipe calls for bread that has been soaked in water and can feature other nuts, such as pine nuts.
+Garlic and lemon juice remain important ingredients.
 Some Turkish recipes include tahini as well.